couple at their small wedding venue in essex

 What defines a small wedding?
 The average number of guests at a wedding tends to be around 125 but I think that’s changed post-covid and there definitely seems to be a trend for smaller weddings nowadays.
 That’s great, as far as I’m concerned.
 Mini weddings tend to be more intimate, relaxed and are much easier to budget and cater for.

 I find anything around the 50 mark doesn’t actually feel ‘small’ at all and even 30 people is still enough for a great party!
 Once you get down to about 10 or so guests then it tends to be a calmer affair.
-Perhaps at number of people you’d better opting for meals or camping, rather than a full blown party but who knows, if you were raucous enough it could still work!!
-I’ve photographed lots of mini weddings in Essex and these are some of my favourite small wedding venues.
+Perhaps at that number of people you’d better opting for meals or camping, rather than a full blown party but who knows, if you were raucous enough it could still work!!
+As a micro wedding photographer, I’ve photographed lots of mini weddings in Essex and these are some of my favourite small wedding venues.
+A venue can be a great choice if you’d like a lot of the wedding logistics catered for.
+They are also great if you’d like to do the ceremony and reception all in one place.

 My top Essex venues for a small wedding